calvinchai/lyuba/README.md

 The inspiration of this project are majority from Mastodon and RSS Feeds.

-This is a 36-hr project created at HackUMass VI.
+This is a 36-hr project created at HackUMass XI.

 ## Name
 Lyuba is the name of the best preserved Mammoth baby, from c.
 41,800 years ago at the age of 30-35 days.